mit-acl/mader/Readme.md

 * Ubuntu 16.04/ROS Kinetic
 * Ubuntu 18.04/ROS Melodic

-The backend optimizer can be either Gurobi (recommended, used by default) or NLOPT:
+The backend optimizer can be either Gurobi (recommended, used by default) or NLOPT (discouraged):

 * To use the [`Gurobi`](https://www.gurobi.com/), install the [Gurobi Optimizer](https://www.gurobi.com/products/gurobi-optimizer/).
 You can test your installation typing `gurobi.sh` in the terminal.
 Have a look at [this section](#issues-when-installing-gurobi) if you have any issues.
 * To use [`NLOPT`](https://nlopt.readthedocs.io/en/latest/), set `USE_GUROBI` to `OFF` in the [CMakeList.txt](https://github.com/mit-acl/mader/blob/master/mader/CMakeLists.txt).